1234tgk/ultimate-bot-template/README.md

 // look at utils/audits for more details

 /** ACTIVATE CLIENT (BOT) */
-client.login(process.env.TOKEN)
+client.login(TOKEN)
 ```

 To see how commands are created, read README.md in commands folder.

 ## Important Note

-Many `require` (or import) statement are in the middle of the file.
+Many `require` (or import) statement are in the middle of the file throughout this project.
 This was done to show what part or the code requires the imported module/methods.
 In real project, those imports should be on the top of the file.

 ## Credit